-The DDSLs are all fully trained in safeguarding procedures.
+The DDSLs are all fully trained in safeguarding procedures to the same level as the DSL.
 They support the DSL in responding to safeguarding concerns, including making initial referrals to Children's Services, attending a range of safeguarding meetings and supporting vulnerable pupils in school hours.
 Just like the DSL, their safeguarding responsibilities are clearly outlined in their job descriptions.

-Other documents which relate to safeguarding include: Staff Code of Conduct (Behaviour Policy), Safer Recruitment Policy, Allegations against Staff procedure, Children Missing Education procedures, Complaints procedure, Behaviour and Anti-Bullying Policy and Online Safety Policy.
+Other documents which relate to safeguarding include: Staff Code of Conduct (Behaviour Policy), Peer on Peer Abuse Policy, Safer Recruitment Policy, Allegations against Staff procedure, Children Missing Education procedures, Complaints procedure, Behaviour and Anti-Bullying Policy and Online Safety Policy.